Bipolar Disorder is an illness that causes significant changes in mood, activity levels, and the ability to carry on daily activities.

 We know which impaired risk life insurance companies to go to and which life insurance companies to avoid.

 Types of Bipolar Disorder

-Bipolar Disorder 1 – Is classified as having at least one manic episode and you may or may not have had previous episodes of depression.
+Bipolar Disorder 1 – This is classified as having at least one manic episode and you may or may not have had previous episodes of depression.

-Mild Bipolar Disorder – No lost time from work, no suicide attempts or hospitalizations, well controlled on medication, good support network.
+Mild Bipolar Disorder – No lost time from work, no suicide attempts or hospitalizations, well-controlled on medication, a good support network.

-Moderate Bipolar Disorder – No more than 1 month of lost work time, no hospitalizations in past 2-3 years, no suicide attempts in past 2-3 years, may have some mood change history from medications, good support network.
+Moderate Bipolar Disorder – No more than 1 month of lost work time, no hospitalizations in the past 2-3 years, no suicide attempts in the past 2-3 years.

 Bipolar Disorder Diagnosis: